 - Throw some salmon steaks on the grill for a healthy alternative to burgers.

-- Pan fry salmon fillets for a quick weeknight dinner, as in this Pan Fried Salmon with Lemon Capers Sauce.
+- Pan fry salmon fillets for a quick weeknight dinner.

 - Used canned salmon to make an easy salmon salad to serve on crackers as an hors d’oeuvre or in a sandwich.